tldBear/dcsBiosDebug/README.md

 By default, dcsBiosDebug will send one update per second.
 This can be increased by setting the value in the update/s field.
 (max 30)
 **Note** There's currently no error checking on this field.
-Entering something other than an integer value will cause an error inhte app.
+Entering something other than an integer value will cause an error in the app.
 You'll need to restart.

 ## Choose JSON File
-Next, need to choose DCS Bios JSON file that defines instruments, buttons etc
+Next, need to choose DCS Bios JSON file that defines instruments, buttons etc. These should be in the doc/json directory of DCS Bios.

 Click '>', browse to JSON file for your aircraft in DCS Bios folder and click 'Open'
 ![Choose JSON](manual/ScreenshotJSON.png)